 These are the actions that correspond with the data in this table:

-Some days later Joe is on their phone, having previously downloaded the app and logged in, to find that article again to show some friends they are with.
+- Some days later Joe is on their phone, having previously downloaded the app and logged in, to find that article again to show some frien

 Hopefully you can now begin to see what Snowplow can do.
 The tool collects and delivers great raw data.
 What you do next is in the hands of your data team.